zoltanszalontay/df-wrangler/README.md

 `df-wrangler` is a CLI chatbot application designed for interactive data analysis.
 It uses a FastAPI backend and a command-line client to allow users to upload CSV files, manipulate them as pandas DataFrames using natural language prompts, and receive results directly in the terminal.

-The application leverages a local Ollama instance with the `llama3` model to interpret user commands and generate executable Python/pandas code.
+The application leverages OpenAI with the `gpt-4o-mini` model to interpret user commands and generate executable Python/pandas code.
 The code generation has been made more robust to handle general queries and common LLM output variations.

 ## Features

 -   **CLI Interface**: Interact with your data using a simple, prompt-based command line, built with `rich` and `prompt_toolkit` for history.
 -   **CSV Upload**: Easily upload multiple CSV files, which are automatically loaded into pandas DataFrames.
--   **Natural Language Processing**: Translates complex analytical prompts into Python/pandas code using a local LLM (Ollama `phi3:mini`).
-The LLM also interprets general commands like `upload` and `rename`.
+-   **Natural Language Processing**: Translates complex analytical prompts into Python/pandas code using OpenAI (gpt-4o-mini).
+The LLM (OpenAI gpt-4o-mini) also interprets general commands like `upload` and `rename`.
 -   **Persistent & Versioned Storage**: DataFrame states are automatically saved after each operation.
 You can "pop" back to a previous state, providing a version history.
 -   **Extensible & Scalable**: Built with FastAPI and designed to be easily scalable, with considerations for deployment via Ray Serve.
 -   **Server-side Prompt Logging**: User prompts sent to the LLM are now logged on the server for debugging and monitoring purposes.